Great-Bird/great-template/README.md

 ### Recommended VSCode Extensions
 - [Rojo](https://marketplace.visualstudio.com/items?itemName=evaera.vscode-rojo): Extension which makes it easy to sync using Rojo without needing the command line.
 Also helps manage and automatically update the Roblox Studio plugin for Rojo, which is required for it to work.
 - [Luau LSP](https://marketplace.visualstudio.com/items?itemName=JohnnyMorganz.luau-lsp): Support for the Luau language in VSCode.
 Makes your life easier with great features like autocomplete, type errors, and more.
-  - Luau LSP comes with a [companion plugin](https://create.roblox.com/store/asset/10913122509/Luau-Language-Server-Companion) for Roblox Studio which provides autocomplete for Roblox instances in VSCode.
+  - Luau LSP comes with a [companion plugin](https://create.roblox.com/store/asset/10913122509/Luau-Language-Server-Companion) for Roblox Studio which provides autocomplete for Roblox Instances in VSCode.
 It is recommended to install this.
 Once installed, make sure to set `luau-lsp.plugin.enabled` to `true` in settings.
   - See the [recommended settings for this extension](#recommended-settings-for-luau-lsp)
 - [StyLua](https://marketplace.visualstudio.com/items?itemName=JohnnyMorganz.stylua): Extension for StyLua which makes it easy to set up VSCode to format your code at the press of a keyboard shortcut.
 - [Indenticator](https://marketplace.visualstudio.com/items?itemName=SirTori.indenticator) (optional): Highlights your current indent level.
 If you're the kind of programmer who lives on the edge (of your text editor, because you have code which uses 15 indents), then you'll find this useful.